heiderich/Webwork_AdaptiveHints/docs/ta_ui.rst

-The teacher interface provides the instructional staff with an overview of students' performance on Webwork assignments, allows creating and sending inline hints to a student's Webwork page, and facilitates finding common issues and sending hints automatically to students based on programmatically defined criteria.
+The teacher interface provides the instructional staff with an overview of students' performance on Webwork assignments, allows creating and sending inline hints to a student's WeBWorK page, and facilitates finding common issues and sending hints automatically to students based on programmatically defined criteria.